Revised on September 19, 2022.

-When did you start your activity as music circle?
+When did you start your activities as a music circle?

 When did you start making Touhou Project arrangements?

-The 5th December 2009 we uploaded a PV on Niconico douga: “Kyoai (U.N.
-Owen was her?)”, our first vocal arrange.
-Six days after we uploaded a piano arrange of “Satori Maiden ~ 3rd eye”.
+On December 5, 2009, we uploaded a PV on Niconico Douga: “Kyoai (U.N.
+Owen was her?)”, our first vocal arrangement.
+Six days later, we uploaded a piano arrangement of “Satori Maiden ~ 3rd eye”.

-How did you start to make arrangements of Touhou Project?
+How did you start to make Touhou Project arrangements?

-At that time, Ranko and her sister watched lots of videos on Niconico, and I got enchanted by the freedom and the powerfullness of the works Beatmario and many other people published.
-Then I tried the original works and I started to feel like I wanted to arrange this kind of stuff.
+Ranko and her sister were watching a lot of videos on Niconico, and I was charmed by the freedom and power of the works that Beatmario and many other people created.
+Later, I came into contact with the original work and began to feel that this is the kind of arrangement I would like to try.

-What do you think it’s the appeal of Touhou Project’s original themes?
+What do you think it’s the appeal of Touhou Project’s original music?

 Is there anything you are conscious of when arranging?

-It’s a way to make various challenges.
-I can arrange without changing the melody of the original theme as much as I can or, in the contrary, freely readapt it.
-Also, since we have a member who is illustrator and designer (Ranko no Ane), the CD artworks and the music closely interact with each album.
+I try to take on various challenges.
+I try to arrange the melody of the original song without losing it as much as possible, or on the other hand, I freely add color to it.
+Also, we have a member (Ranko no Ane) who is in charge of painting and design, so the CD artwork and the music closely interact with each album

-Since this time’s arranged song “Dichromatic Lotus Butterfly” is Reimu Hakurei’s theme, I’d be happy if I was able to express my image of Reimu: powerful, a bit careless, who doesn’t show sadness and eventually the strongest.
+Since this time’s arranged song “Niiru Renkachou” is Reimu Hakurei’s theme, I’d be happy if I was able to express my image of Reimu: powerful, a bit careless, who doesn’t show sadness and eventually the strongest.

-If you have to suggest 1 circle or 1 song from a Touhou circle other than BUTAOTOME, which one would be?
+If you had to recommend one circle or one track by a circle other than BUTAOTOME, what would it be?

-What do you think it’s the strongest point of your own circle?
+What do you think is the most attractive point of your circle?

-It’s a very difficult question, but it’s the fact we have an illustrator and designer as member (Ranko no Ane).
-In the direction of one CD, there are many things that influence the music, which it also gets influenced by the artworks and design, so if there is a “BUTAOTOME-ness”, I think it’s that.
+This is a very difficult question, but I think it is the fact that we have an illustrator and designer in our circle.
+In the direction of a single CD, the music is often influenced by the illustrations and design, and if there is a “BUTAOTOME-ness” factor to it, I think that is where it comes from.

-Please tell us which are your favourite work, character and music among the Touhou Project works.
+Tell us which are your favorite game, character, and music among the Touhou Project works.

 Ranko: Imperishable Night / Marisa Kirisame / Septette for a Dead Princess